treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/image-manipulation.md

 ## Image Synthesis

-Let’s superimpose two images.
+Let's superimpose two images.
 You can align the small image to the coordinates of the upper right corner in the big picture.

 ```c++
 QImage background("back.jpg");